irmen/Pyro4/docs/source/Introduction.rst

 ^^^^^^^^^^^^^^^^^^
 While the example above works, it could become tiresome to work with object uris like that.
 There's already a big issue, *how is the client supposed to get the uri, if we're not copy-pasting it?*
-Thankfully Pyro provides a *name server* that works like an automatic phonebook.
+Thankfully Pyro provides a *name server* that works like an automatic phone book.
 You can name your objects using logical names and use the name server to search for the corresponding uri.